sysid/tldr/pages/common/cargo.md

 ```

 ## build.rs, Build Script
-standalone Rust file that is executed by Cargo, Rust's package manager, before building the main project.
 When Cargo detects a build.rs file in the root of a package, it treats it as a build script and executes it before building the main package.
 Build scripts are used to perform various tasks during the build process, such as code generation, configuration, compilation of C/C++ code, linking to system libraries, and more.